C4P741N4W350M3/DCGAN-CelebA/README.md

 ## Overview

 This project showcases the capability of GANs to generate realistic images even with a relatively small dataset.
-By using a dataset of only 10,000 images, we demonstrate that it is possible to achieve significant results in image generation.
+By using a dataset of only 10,000 images, it demonstrate that it is possible to achieve significant results in image generation.

 ## Dataset